jkeller52/personal-site/src/data/about.md

 ## Hi, I'm Jacob.

-I'm an engineering graduate student and researcher interested in creating decision-support tools and operational concepts for complex, mission-critical work.
+I'm a systems engineer skilled in creating decision-support tools and operational concepts for complex, mission-critical work.
+I currently work for Jacobs as NASA Johnson Space Center

-My professional experiences have trained me in identifying approaches to improve decision-making and coordination/teamwork processes in domains including digital infrastructure, safety-critical energy technology, intelligence analysis, spaceflight termination systems, and manned space exploration decision-support.
+My professional experiences have trained me in identifying approaches to improve decision-making and coordination/teamwork processes in domains including manned space exploration decision-support, digital infrastructure systems, safety-critical energy technologies, intelligence analysis systems, spaceflight termination systems, and more.
 [Learn more about my professional profile here.](http://jacobkeller.io/projects)

 ## Other interests and things I like
 * hiking
 * rock climbing
 * music
-* web development
 * anthropology
 * psychology

-Following the completion of my Master's degree in Spring 2023, I'll be beginning the [Pacific Crest Trail](https://www.pcta.org/discover-the-trail/), hiking 2,653 miles from Mexico to Canada over five months.
+In 2023, I completed the [Pacific Crest Trail](https://www.pcta.org/discover-the-trail/), hiking ~2,500 miles from Mexico to Canada in just under five months.